0xhappyboy/candleview/README.md

       ai={true}
       timezone="America/New_York"
       timeframe="1m"
-      isCloseInternalTimeFrameCalculation={false} // the internal timeframe calculation logic has been disabled. timeframeCallbacks={{
+      isCloseInternalTimeFrameCalculation={true} // the internal timeframe calculation logic has been disabled. timeframeCallbacks={{
         "1m": () => {
           // Implement a custom data source switching mechanism for a 1m timeframe.